amatsukawa/git-utils/README.md

 Stuff like [this](https://www.theregister.co.uk/2018/11/26/npm_repo_bitcoin_stealer/) is not unheard of.

 Just as I'm uneasy about `scm_breeze`, unless you know me personally, I'd expect you to be uneasy about using this utility also.
-Instructions are more for me to copy paste when I sit down at a new setup.

-This implementation is much shorter than `scm_breeze` because it only has a subset of its functionality.
+On the flip size, this implementation is much shorter than `scm_breeze` because it only has a subset of its functionality.
 There is also very limited bash, which is a langauge that breaks my brain.
 So you could read the ~250 of Python and >50 lines of bash and see what it's doing, if you were so inclined.

 If you want, feel free to use it.
 I wrote this over a Saturday.
 There are no tests, only me trying it at my terminal.